nus-cs3281/2024/students/ckcherry23/observations.md

 **1.3 Generating documentation**

 date-fns uses TypeDoc to generate documentation for the project.
 I used [the official TypeDoc docs](https://typedoc.org/guides/overview/) to understand its functionality.
 The documentation site generator created documentation based on the TSDoc comments deployed on Firebase.
 The TSDoc standard was used for documenting the code, akin to JavaDoc.
-Having worked with multiple TypeScript projects before, this was my first experience using a TypeScript documentation generator, and it was smooth.
+Having worked with multiple TypeScript projects before, this was my first experience using a TypeScript documentation generator, and it was smooth and convenient.

 **1.4 Date manipulation in JavaScript**